sadoe3/sadoe3.github.io/_posts/Fundamentals/Socket Programming/2024-11-12-socket-chapter5.md

     * it's worth noting that `PF_INET` (protocal famaily) thing is **closely related** to its `AF` (address family) version
     * but the most **correct** thing to do is to use `AF_INET` in your `sockaddr_in` and `PF_INET` in your call to `socket()`
 - `type` parameter is `SOCK_STREAM` or `SOCK_DGRAM`
-- `protocol` parameter can be set to `0` to choose the proper protocol for the given type.
+- `protocol` parameter can be set to `0` to choose the proper protocol for the given type
     * or you can call `getprotobyname()` to look up the protocol you want like `tcp`
+- below is the example use
     ```c++
     // example use
     addrinfo hints, * res;